 Check the routes and types of transportation that would be necessary to take your cat to a park or other outdoor area.
 The perfect park may not be quite so perfect if it requires long bus rides or multiple train changes.

 And keep in mind that some cats travel better than others.
-It may take your feline friend time to adjust to traveling in a crate — or to riding on the subway.

 “I wouldn’t take Pan out so much if he was bothered by noise, but he honestly couldn’t care less,” New York City resident Rhiannon Lattimer said.
 “He travels on the subway, buses.
 I’ve sat outside busy bars.
 He’s just uniquely chill, I think.”